-After a bit of a rocky start, the world has wholeheartedly embraced online dating with open arms.
+After a bit of a rocky start, the world has wholeheartedly embraced online dating and dating apps with open arms.
 What once seemed strange, risqué and oh-so-desperate has turned very mainstream, as such things tend to do–and millions of people are skipping the bar scene and pulling out their smartphones to search for love on dating apps like Tinder, Hinge and Bumble.

 If you’re venturing out into the exciting world of online dating, consider yourself lucky.
 There’s never been a faster, more effective way to get dates, especially if you’re using the technology efficiently.